esqyap/yy_team01_colorectal-cancer_STAT540_2015_mirror/Group_proposal.md

 Illumina Infinium HumanMethylation450 (HM450) Bead- Chips (Illumina, San Diego, CA) were used to generate all data we will be using.
 The Infinium assay can detects methylation at a single base resolution.
 The length of methylation probe is 50 bp.
 The probes query a C to T conversion created by bisulfite treatment of unmethylated cytosines in the genome.
 The Infinium 450k methylation platform uses a combination of two distinct probe types, Infinium I and II **(Figure 2a,b)** **(7)**.

 ##### Data filtering and normalization
 The data we collected were already normalized by previous authors **(3)**.
 At first they removed untrustworthy probes using a detection P value >.05.
-They carried out normalization using a subset-quantile within array normalization (SWAN) which is a newly developed normalization method specifically designed for Illumina Infinium HM450 array data.
-SWAN also reduces technical variations within and between arrays.
-SWAN is a Bioconductor minfi package **(7)**.
-Batch effects across all array runs were assessed and corrected using the ComBat algorithm **(8)**.
+The detection P-values estimate the difference of the signal intensities of CpG site compared with negative control probes embedded in the assay **(7)**.
+The data we use for analysis were normalized for technical variations with the SWAN package from BioConducted and analyzed for batch effects with COMBAT **(8,9)**.

 ##### Data description
 The datasets we will use has 3 columns.
 First column represent the probe name, second column for normalization value and third column for detection P-value.
 Each row shows single probe. __*I will add an example table of data*__